Part 1: multimedia services in the Next Generation Network.

 2. Service architectures in the NGN: Service Layer, Transport Layer.
 Requirements of multimedia services.
 Interconnection of NGN networks.

 3. Internet multimedia communications: digital media, audio and video codecs.
-Mobile voice quality: VoLTE, HD voice.
 Consumer-oriented multimedia applications; file sharing; video on demand; videotelephony; videoconference; IP television, interactive TV.

 4. IP TV and Internet TV; technological features; architectures.
 The value chain of the IP TV; the content provider, the service provider, the network provider, the final customer.
 Internet TV; the long tail of internet TV contents; YouTube.

-7. P2P audio-video streaming; architectures and protocols; cost/performance aspects of IP TV and Internet TV.
+8. P2P audio-video streaming; architectures and protocols; cost/performance aspects of IP TV and Internet TV a confronto.
 Protocols for resource discovering.
-Routing in P2P networks.
-P2P television.
+Routing in p2p networks.
+P2p television.
 Real-time streaming; Real Time Streaming Protocol.
 Architectures of video streaming systems; distributed and centralized architectures; Content Delivery Networks.
 Internet broadcasting.

 Part 2: analysis and design of IP multimedia networks with quality of service.